WilderDev/Book-It-Application--Codefi-Bootcamp/README.md

 - How to configure route parameters
 - How to pass dynamic parameters through links
 - How to programmatically edit our book links

+---

+### Angular 5: Observables

+- What Asynchronous code is
+- What an Observable is
+- How to subscribe to Observables
+- What RxJS Operators are
+- How to map over code
+- The basics of Pipes
+- What a Subject is in Angular